Semthart28/DART-5/README.md

 cd darknet
 make
 ```
-Now make sure you've downloaded CUDA and OpenCV.
+Now, make sure you've downloaded CUDA and OpenCV.
 The Jetson Nano probably already has CUDA pre-installed.
-In the Makefile in the Darknet directory, edit these lines at the top:
+In the Makefile in the Darknet directory, edit the lines at the top like this:
 ```
 GPU=1
 OPENCV=1